MenkeTechnologies/temprs/README.md

-# temprs - A tempfile stack manager in Rust
+# temprs - A temporary file stack manager in Rust

-Tempfile files are named with increasing numbers are their filenames The highest numbered temprs file is on the top of the stack

 ## [temprs on Crates.io](https://crates.io/crates/temprs)

+Temporary files are numbered with ascending order.
+The highest numbered tempfile is the top of the stack and tempfile 1 is at the bottom of the stack.

-## Usage (tp is shorthand for temprs)
+## Usage

 - send stdin into temprs, create temprs file on top of stack and write that tempfile to stdout
   ```cmd | temprs```